Naftoreiclag/Fir/README.md

     foo;

 Every formal declaration and access in this language either begins with with a left- or right- arrow.
 If you do not specify one, then the compiler assumes you mean a right-arrow. (->)
-Additionally, if you *grab* a node, but do not *push* anything into it, then the compiler assumes you mean to get its value. (it will append "-> _val" to the end of the statement).
+Additionally, if you *grab* a node, but do not *push* anything into it, then the compiler assumes you mean to get its value. (it will append "-> $val" to the end of the statement).

     // And this can be shortened...
     <- foo;